judge0/judge0/README.md

 </details>

 ## Community
-Do you have a question, feature request or something else on your mind?
+Do you have a question, feature request, or something else on your mind?
 Or you just want to follow Judge0 news?

 * [Subscribe to Judge0 newsletter](https://subscribe.judge0.com)
 * [Join our Discord server](https://discord.gg/GRc3v6n)